(Note: In this blogpost Publishers are male and Authors are female. This is purely for simplicity, not sexism.)

 Now, what if you don’t have these skills of design and internet marketing?
 Or, you do, but want to write instead of doing all that?
 Maybe you want the distribution or recognition that comes with Traditional Publishing.
 Signing on a Traditional Publisher puts a different set of demands on a first-time author.

 2. Persistence.
 Remember we talked about how only 5% of books get selected?
-Well, how do you figure amongst those 5%?
+Well, how do you figure amongst that 5%?
 Every new door you knock on improves the probability of your book getting published.
-Persistence means getting twenty-nine door slammed in your face and knocking on the thirtieth.
-Literary agents are also a path to a Traditional Publishing deal, but a good agent is equally hard to sign-on.
+Persistence means getting the twenty-nine doors slammed in your face and knocking on the thirtieth.
+Literary agents are also a path to a Traditional Publishing deal, but a good agent is equally hard to sign on.

 3. Time.
 Lots of it.
 It takes time to get such a publisher on board – especially as a first-time author.
 People go through years before signing anyone up.
 And even after signing you on, a traditional publishes works to his own schedule, not yours.
 So if you’re in a rush – self-publish.

 4. Grace.
 Publishers can question a lot of your work.
 They may ask you to change things around.
 They may tell you to rewrite – or even delete – entire sections from your book.
 You may agree.
 You may not.
 You may decide to walk away.
 But with the Traditional publisher, you control a lot less.
 There are stories of how editors took a not-so-great book and made it a masterpiece.
 “To Kill a Mockingbird” is one famous example.
 And there are stories of books which authors refused to alter, had their way, and these books turned out wonderful.
 Whatever decision you take is your call.
 But expect demands to be put on you, and handle it all with grace.

 We’ve talked about everything except for one minor detail.
 Fame.